aerospike-examples/aerospike-fluent-client-workshop/README.md

     java -jar target/retail-demo-spring-1.0.0.jar --aerospike.host=10.0.0.1 --aerospike.port=3100
     ```

-8. Create the indexes and load the product data into Aerospike:
+7. Create the indexes and load the product data into Aerospike:
     ```
     cd data
     curl -X POST "http://localhost:8080/rest/v1/data/create-indexes"
     curl -X POST "http://localhost:8080/rest/v1/data/load?dataPath=`pwd`"
     ```

+8. Point a browser at `localhost:8080` and you should be good to go!